algorandfoundation/algokit-utils-py/docs/source/capabilities/app-deploy.md

 The `deploy` call itself may do one of the following (which you can determine by looking at the `operation_performed` field on the return value from the function):

-- `OperationPerformed.CREATE` - The smart contract app was created
+- `OperationPerformed.Create` - The smart contract app was created
-- `OperationPerformed.UPDATE` - The smart contract app was updated
+- `OperationPerformed.Update` - The smart contract app was updated
-- `OperationPerformed.REPLACE` - The smart contract app was deleted and created again (in an atomic transaction)
+- `OperationPerformed.Replace` - The smart contract app was deleted and created again (in an atomic transaction)
-- `OperationPerformed.NOTHING` - Nothing was done since it was detected the existing smart contract app deployment was up to date
+- `OperationPerformed.Nothing` - Nothing was done since it was detected the existing smart contract app deployment was up to date

 As well as the `operation_performed` parameter and the [optional compilation result](#compilation-and-template-substitution), the return value will have the {py:obj}`ApplicationMetaData <algokit_utils.applications.app_deployer.ApplicationMetaData>` [fields](#deployment-metadata) present.